localvoid/ivi/documentation/advanced/dev-mode.md

 When typo checking is enabled, DOM attribute and styles will be checked for typos.
 So when you make a typo in attribute name, like `autoFocus`, it will suggest you to replace it with `autofocus`.

+## Unsupported Features Warnings

+When unsupported features warnings is enabled, warnings will be printed to the console when you try to use some feature that isn't properly supported by all major browsers.

+Obviously we can't cover all features, but in some cases it will save you a huge amount of time when you are aware about potential problems in other browsers.

 ## Component Performance Profiling